URL Redirect Methods, Forwarders

 There are several ways to redirect or forward a URL:

 Search engines like Google prefer 301 (permanent) redirects.
 These redirects can be changed and erased as desired.
-The 302 (temporary) redirects behave similar to 301 redirects; however, they are less favored since they redirect visitors and search engines without updating the bookmark.
+The 302 (temporary) redirects behave similarly to 301 redirects; however, they are less favored since they redirect visitors and search engines without updating the bookmark.

 Masked Forward and HTML Forward

 While it is possible to create a masked forward that would display another website's content under your domain, this would require custom coding that is not supported.
 In addition to this, it is recommended that you do not use these methods to display content from an external server on your domain for the following reasons: